AvantMaker/ESP32_AI_Connect/doc/User Guides/3 Tool Calls Implementation Basics.md

 ## Advanced: Using Multiple Tools

-You can define multiple tools by increasing the size of your tools array:
+You can define multiple tools by expanding the size of your tools array.
+For a practical example of handling multiple tools during tool calling operations with the ESP32_AI_Connect Library, refer to the tool_calling_demo_2 example code in the examples folder.

 ```cpp
 const int numTools = 2;